HL7/fhir-specialty-rx/input/pages/index.md

   	  <tr>
 		<td>Apr 24, 2020</td>
 		<td>Additional content: profiles and examples related to request and response using the CDex profile (CommunicationRequest, Communication, request and response Bundles, additional Organization example for the pharmacy). <br><b>Notes:</b><br> <ul>
-            <li>Encountering challenges conforming to CDex Communication profile... specifically the Communication.basedOn element's slicing to require the basedOn resource to conform to CDex Communication.
-Investigating: no error is encountered when adjusting the slice discriminator to basedOn.resolve() (vs basedOn.reference as defined in CDex).
-Currently using an IG-defined Communication profile that replaces basedOn descriminator with basedOn.resolve().</li><li>Encountering build error when jurisdiction system is not set to urn:iso:std:iso:3166:-2, which seems odd (-2 is the state-level code system according to FHIR docs)</li><li>Encountering build error in specialty-rx-response-bundle-1, also related to Communication.basedOn, if the CommunicationRequest is not included in the bundle.
-Might need to reference differently?
+            <li>Investigating challenges conforming to CDex Communication profile... specifically the Communication.basedOn element's slicing to require the basedOn resource to conform to CDex Communication.
+Currently using an IG-defined Communication profile that adjusts the basedOn slicing discriminator to basedOn.resolve().</li><li>Encountering build error in specialty-rx-response-bundle-1, also related to Communication.basedOn, if the CommunicationRequest is not included in the bundle (and it probably shouldn't be included).
 Investigating</li>
             </ul></td>
   	  </tr>